davidfstr/Crystal-Web-Archiver/README.md

 <img src="README/logo.png" title="Crystal Web Archiver icon" align="right" />

-Crystal is a program to download websites for long-term archival.
-It works best on traditional websites made of distinct pages (rather than infinitely scrolling feeds of content) which make limited use of JavaScript.
-This includes most static websites, blogs, and wikis and excludes most social media sites.
+Crystal is a tool that downloads high fidelity copies of websites for long-term archival.

-> This project is **beta quality**, and in particular requires additional
+It works best on traditional websites made of distinct pages which make limited use of JavaScript (such as blogs, wikis, and other static websites) although it can also download more dynamic sites which have infinitely scrolling feeds of content (such as social media sites).

-> documentation to be realistically usable by most people.
-If you'd like to
+If you are an early adopter and want to get started creating your first project with Crystal, please see the Tutorial below.
-> take the plunge anyway, please see the "Quickstart" section below.
+Additional documentation will be available once Crystal is no longer **in beta**.

 Download ⬇︎
 --------